Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 - Whether the offense involved gang activity or a group of perpetrators acting together

-Menacing charges can be filed in the first, second, or third degree, with first-degree menacing usually bringing E felony charge while second- and third-degree charges are misdemeanors.
+Menacing charges can be filed in the first, second, or third degree, with first-degree menacing usually bringing an E felony charge, while second and third-degree charges are misdemeanors.
 Assault, on the other hand, is almost always a felony, with the exception of third-degree assault, which may be filed as a Class A misdemeanor.

 Kidnapping